colinchcpp/colinchcpp.github.io/_posts/2023/10/16/2023-10-16-08-24-04-019901-c-programming-tutorials-and-learning-resources.md

 - **CPlusPlus.com**: Offers a wide range of topics and tutorials, from beginner to advanced level.
 It covers language syntax, standard library, object-oriented programming, and more.
 [Explore CPlusPlus.com](https://www.cplusplus.com/)

 ## Books
-- **"C++ Primer" by Stanley B. Lippman, Josée Lajoie, and Barbara E. Moo**: A highly recommended book for beginners and intermediate learners.
+- **"C++ Primer by Stanley B. Lippman, Josée Lajoie, and Barbara E. Moo**: A highly recommended book for beginners and intermediate learners.
 It provides a thorough introduction to C++ and covers essential concepts in depth.
 [View on Amazon](https://www.amazon.com/C-Primer-Stanley-B-Lippman/dp/0321714113)

-- **"Effective Modern C++" by Scott Meyers**: For experienced developers, this book dives into modern C++ features, best practices, and common pitfalls to write efficient and maintainable code.
+- **"Effective Modern C++ by Scott Meyers**: For experienced developers, this book dives into modern C++ features, best practices, and common pitfalls to write efficient and maintainable code.
 [View on Amazon](https://www.amazon.com/Effective-Modern-Specific-Ways-Improve/dp/1491903996)

 ## Video Courses
 - **"C++ Fundamentals" on Pluralsight**: Created by Kate Gregory, this course covers the basics of C++ programming, including variables, functions, data types, control structures, and more.
 [Access on Pluralsight](https://www.pluralsight.com/courses/cplusplus-fundamentals)